 June 20, 1998

 OmniPeacock (design) and Novejan Resources (administrative services) merge to form RenneDevelopment – a full service consultancy to aid non-profits and associations with their technical infrastructure, process and presence.
 It’s still early days, non-profits are still just beginning to find their place on the web.
-They still find it challenging to justify website budgets to their boards.
-Organizations are just beginning to expect some advanced capabilities like take donations or allowing people to sign up for newsletters.
+They still find it challenging to justify website budgets to their … Continue reading History

 March 10, 2003

 Incorporated as Orchid Suites, Inc in 2003, our first focus was progressive political parties and labor organizations.
 Our custom software was built to address multi-level, de-centralized organizations that needed collaboration, fundraising and content tools at every level of their network.
-Our distributed infrastructure was eventually in use by 310 interconnected organizations, big and small; representing several million constituents, hundreds of users and millions of annual fundraising.
+Our distributed infrastructure was eventually in use by 310 interconnected organizations, big and small; representing … Continue reading History

 April 17, 2004

 In 2004 Orchid purchased E-Angel, a boutique web development firm in Washington, thus doubling the size of it’s development and executive staff and positioning the company to grow dramatically among associations and distributed advocacy organizations.

 January 20, 2005

 In 2005 a core team of Orchid staff retreated to the mountains of West Virginia for a staff retreat.
 We were grappling with focus and strategy just like many of our clients.
 We didn’t solve the problem over those three critical days but we crystalized a desire “visualize the data” … we were articulating what … Continue reading History

 Orchid grows to a staff of 32, with two remote offices and a head quarters in Washington, DC